opnsense/docs/source/manual/how-tos/wireguard-client.rst

     ====================== ====================================================================================================
      **Enabled**            *Checked*
-     **Name**               *Call it whatever you want (eg* :code:`Phone` *)* **Public Key**         *Insert the public key from the client; you may need to leave this blank initially until you generate keys on the client - see Step 7*
+     **Name**               *Call it whatever you want (eg* :code:`Phone` *)* **Public Key**         *Insert the public key from the client; if needed skip ahead and start Step 7 to generate the client public key*
      **Allowed IPs**        *Unique tunnel IP address (IPv4 and/or IPv6) of client - it should be a /32 or /128 (as applicable) within the subnet configured on the local peer.
 For example, 10.10.10.2/32*
     ====================== ====================================================================================================